-Home / ISO 27001 Annex A Controls / ISO 27001 Annex A 7.13 Equipment Maintenance
+Home / ISO 27001 Annex A Controls / The Ultimate Guide to ISO 27001:2022 Annex A 7.13 Equipment Maintenance

-What is ISO 27001 Equipment Maintenance?
+ISO 27001 Equipment Maintenance

 ISO 27001 Annex A 7.13 Equipment Maintenance is an ISO 27001 control that looks to make sure you maintain your equipment in line with guidance so it keeps working and protects the confidentiality, integrity and availability of data.